icomefromthenet/GeneralLedger/README.md

 General Ledger for PHP and MySql.

-A [general ledger link](https://www.google.com.au/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8&client=ubuntu#q=define%3Ageneral%20ledger) is a complete record of financial transactions over the life of a company.
+A [general ledger](https://www.google.com.au/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8&client=ubuntu#q=define%3Ageneral%20ledger) is a complete record of financial transactions over the life of a company.
 The ledger holds account information that is needed to prepare financial statements, and includes accounts for assets, liabilities, owners' equity, revenues and expenses.

 Installing